-But, for those of us who have had the good fortune to have journeyed to this most beautiful island, the notion that too much is never enough makes perfect sense.
+But for those of us who have had the good fortune to have journeyed to this most beautiful island nation, the notion that too much is never enough makes perfect sense.

 I Desire To Make Life Affirming Images

-In fact the primarily reason for including the pipe in this photo was as an aid to composition.
+In fact the primary reason for including the pipe was as an aid to composition.
 It leads the viewer through the frame in much the same way as a road, railway line or river does.

-In the above image it's the long line of the pipe, and the journey it takes us on, that provides the sense of three dimensional space within the bounds of the two dimensional photograph.
+In the case of the scene at the top of this post I employed the long line of the pipe, and the notion of the journey it takes us on, to produce the sense of three dimensional space in the image.

 Light and Beauty Are At The Heart Of A Great Photo

-I remember being drawn to the scene by the glow of light reflecting off the surface of the pipe as it traversed its way across the landscape.
-And it's light that's central to what this photo is really about.
-That, and the somewhat surreal, other worldly feel associated with this scene.
+I remember being drawn by the glow of light reflecting off the surface of the pipe as it traversed its way across the landscape.

 Photography And The Dance Of Light

-After rendering the original color file into black and white in Adobe Lightroom I applied a warm tone to emphasize the mood of this alien-like landscape.
+After rendering the original color files into black and white in I applied a warm tone to emphasize the mood of this alien-like landscape.

 The success of a photo is only partly dependent upon the objects around which the composition is created.